merely-useful/py-rse/index.md

 The answers to the relevant questions from the checklist are shown below.

-Repository: Is the source code for this software available at the repository url?
+- *Repository*: Is the source code for this software available at the repository url?
   - Yes.
 The source code is available at PyPI.

-License: Does the repository contain a plain-text LICENSE file with the contents of an OSI approved software license?
+- *License*: Does the repository contain a plain-text LICENSE file with the contents of an OSI approved software license?
   - Yes.
 Our GitHub repository contains LICENSE.md (Section \@ref(teams-license-software)).

-Installation: Does installation proceed as outlined in the documentation?
+- *Installation*: Does installation proceed as outlined in the documentation?
   - Yes.
 Our README says the package can be installed via pip.

-Functionality: Have the functional claims of the software been confirmed?
+- *Functionality*: Have the functional claims of the software been confirmed?
   - Yes.
 The command-line programs `countwords`, `collate`, and `plotcounts` perform as described in the README.

-A statement of need: Do the authors clearly state what problems the software is designed to solve and who the target audience is?
+- *A statement of need*: Do the authors clearly state what problems the software is designed to solve and who the target audience is?
   - Yes.
 The "Motivation" section of the README explains this.

-Installation instructions: Is there a clearly stated list of dependencies?
+- *Installation instructions*: Is there a clearly stated list of dependencies?
 Ideally these should be handled with an automated package management solution.
   - Yes.
 In our `setup.py` file the `install_requires` argument lists dependencies.

-Example usage: Do the authors include examples of how to use the software (ideally to solve real-world analysis problems).
+- *Example usage*: Do the authors include examples of how to use the software (ideally to solve real-world analysis problems).
   - Yes.
 There are examples in the README.

-Functionality documentation: Is the core functionality of the software documented to a satisfactory level (e.g., API method documentation)?
+- *Functionality documentation*: Is the core functionality of the software documented to a satisfactory level (e.g., API method documentation)?
   - Yes.
 This information is available on Read the Docs.

-Automated tests: Are there automated tests or manual steps described so that the functionality of the software can be verified?
+- *Automated tests*: Are there automated tests or manual steps described so that the functionality of the software can be verified?
   - We have unit tests written and available (`test_zipfs.py`), but our documentation needs to be updated to tell people to run `pytest` in order to manually run those tests.

-Community guidelines: Are there clear guidelines for third parties wishing to 1) Contribute to the software 2) Report issues or problems with the software 3) Seek support?
+- *Community guidelines*: Are there clear guidelines for third parties wishing to 1) Contribute to the software 2) Report issues or problems with the software 3) Seek support?
   - Yes.
 Our CONTRIBUTING file explains this (Section \@ref(teams-documentation)).

 ### Exercise \@ref(packaging-ex-pratchett) {-}